 Mammoth Hot Springs

 Once you’ve seen the falls, you can see the terraces of the Mammoth Hot Springs.
 This spot is truly unique and it resembles caverns or icicle like structures.
-It’s one of the things you must see on a visit to Yellowstone!
+It’s one of the things you must see on your three day Yellowstone itinerary!
 If you continue past the springs, you can go to the visitor center nearby where you can grab a bite to eat and see elk grazing.

 Lamar Valley